Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: The LQR Case

-In order to obtain this result, the following lemma will be useful, and follows fairly directly from Lemma~\ref{Lemma:Bazdmeg}. \begin{Lemma} Under dynamics \eqref{eq:Sigma:Dynamics}, the ordered eigenvalues of $\Sigma_\infty^{-1}\Sigma_k$, i.e., $\Lambda\left(\Sigma_\infty^{-1}\Sigma_k\right)$ converge monotonically to $1$ without changing sign, i.e.,
+In order to obtain this result, the following lemma will be useful, and follows fairly directly from Lemma~\ref{Lemma:Bazdmeg}. \begin{Lemma} Under dynamics \eqref{eq:Sigma:Dynamics}, the ordered eigenvalues of $\Sigma_\infty^{-1}\Sigma_k$, i.e., $\Lambda_{1,\ldots,n}\left(\Sigma_\infty^{-1}\Sigma_k\right)$ converge monotonically to $1$ without changing sign.
+More specifically: